-- November Housing Starts increased 25.0% from the September measure. - This number represents a 29.6% increase from the November 2012 measure. - Building permits increased 7.9% from the November 2012 figures. - Housing is a key component of consumer spending and sentiment - Home price indices continue to improve, with prices increasing across the nation
+- Housing Starts decreased 0.2% in February from the January measure.4 - This number represents a 6.4% decrease from the February 2013 measure. - Building permits increased 7.7% from the January figures.
+This represents a 6.9% increase over the prior 12 months. - Housing is a key component of consumer spending and sentiment. - Home price indices continue to improve, with prices increasing across the natio} È